allenhuffman/TLV-Parser/README.md

 # TLV-Parser README

 ## Notes from a Human
 Github Copilot created the tests and the bulk of this README "Description" section, but I wrote the original TLV parser.
 My first version used variable pointers to know where to copy data read from the TLV buffer.
-That version has now been renamed to tlv_parse_ptr() and tlv_write_ptr() since there is now a second method.
-Copilot assisted in creating a version that is based on using a structure and offsets to the elements inside of it.
+That version uses `tlv_decode_ptr()` and `tlv_encode_ptr()`.
+Copilot assisted in creating a version that is based on using a structure and offsets to the elements inside of it, using `tlv_decode_offset()` and `tlv_encode_offset()`.
 I needed this for a new project and decided to just present both.

 * In order to compile this on the CCS PCD compiler for PIC24, the "const" references have to be disabled.
 To make this easier to do, the header files now have a "#define CONST" that can be enabled or disabled.
 * For using on the CCS PCD PIC24 compiler, version 5.123 has an issue with comparing values that were passed in to a function in a structure.
 A workaround has been applied to this file.